 3. Park Plaza Westminster Bridge

-4. Radisson Blu Edwardian Mercer Street
+4. Radisson Blu Hotel Mercer Street

-I’ve stayed in Radisson Blu properties in several cities, and have always had a good experience with them.
-This location is in the heart of Seven Dials, a wonderful bit of Covent Garden home to unique shops and delicious restaurants.
 The hotel has a restaurant on site, but I’d skip that in favor of exploring the Seven Dials streets.
 In fact, two of my favorite spots to eat are located very close to this hotel: Home Slice Pizza in Neal’s Yard and Seven Dials Market.

 5. The Londoner

 It does not get more central than this.
-The Londoner is located on Leicester Square.
-While Leicester Square itself can be over the top touristy, you’ll be within walking distance from many of the best London sights.
-The hotel offers modern and comfortable rooms that start at London-reasonable prices and go up to the slightly insane.
-An indoor pool and on-site restaurants and bars will help you unwind after your London sightseeing.
+The Londoner is located right on Leicester Square.
+While Leicester Square itself can be over the top touristy, this is because it is within walking distance from many of the best London sights.

-Best London hotels for families and groups
+Best London Apart-hotel for Families and Groups

 Finding space for a group in London is hard.
 It’s an expensive city and lodging that can accommodate more than a small family isn’t available in high quantities.